KreotoGildan/AboutKreotoGildan/README.md

-Hey, I’m @masmith0421
+Yo, I’m @KreotoGildan.
 - I’m interested in game design and I am making a game for Steam.
-- I'm in an internship with CWHQ right now.
+- I've finished an internship with CodeWizardsHQ in the past.
+- I'm an aspiring content creator.

+That's pretty much it.

 <!---
 masmith0421/masmith0421 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.